JonathanGawrych/ScratchWork/README.md

 All of these are [Nexus Numbers](http://mathworld.wolfram.com/NexusNumber.html) which is a subclass of [Figurate Numbers](http://mathworld.wolfram.com/FigurateNumber.html).

 There are some slight overhead with CombinationGrowingNumber.
 Profiling the code shows that the overhead is quickly made irrelevant by the naive implementation.
 The growing aware combinator is better when N = 2, M > 18; N = 3, M > 9; N = 4; M > 7; N = 5; M > 4.
 In my case N (trees) is going to be 3, and since I'm piping this into GenTrees, my M is going to be small too (probably under 10).
 Thus for myself, it is better to do the naive solution.
 However, this a fun learning experience that taught me about nexus numbers.

+### x64x86IntrinsicShim.h

+One might want to do 128 bit addition/multiplication.
+Another reason is to do a 64 bit operation and check the overflow.
+This is the case for [GenTrees](#gentrees), when calculating Catalan numbers, we can easily overflow.
+This leads to the intrinsics [_umul128](https://msdn.microsoft.com/en-us/library/3dayytw9.aspx) and [_addcarry_u64](https://software.intel.com/en-us/node/523867) avaiable in x64, but not in x86.
+These this shim allows x86 use, with the multiplication based off of https://stackoverflow.com/a/46924301/1248889, and _addcarry_u64 based off of [Stack Overflow Question - How to detect integer overflow?](https://stackoverflow.com/questions/199333/how-to-detect-integer-overflow)

+### FloatToHex.h

+You might want to get the bits of a float exactly.
+FloatToHex allows you to transform a floating point percision number to its equivalent sized integer.
+Note this isn't very portable at all, and should be avoiding for production.
+This is used for [NumericalLimits](numericallimits) to print out the float's special values for Infinity, Quiet NaN, and Signaling NaN.